jorgenkg/hilbert-rtree/README.md

 *  [lodash](https://lodash.com)

+## Setting up the dev environment

+1. Install NodeJS and NPM
+2. Run `npm install` from the project directory
+3. Run `npm start` to initialize the automatic TypeScript compiling and browser refreshing

 ## Kudos

 *  The TypeScript definitions published by [DefinitelyTyped](http://definitelytyped.org) has been essential.
+*  The project includes a fast implementation of a deep flattening function written by @willsp

 #### Other

-The demo uses the [Knockstrap library](http://faulknercs.github.io/Knockstrap/) written by Artem Stepanyuk, as well as jQuery, KnockoutJS and Bootstrap.
+The demo uses the [Knockstrap library](http://faulknercs.github.io/Knockstrap/) written by @faulknercs, as well as jQuery, KnockoutJS and Bootstrap.